danielcayer/F5-Symposium-2022-301a/docs/class8/module11/lab1.rst

 ..
 NOTE::

-    **The following lab portion is probably not on the 301, but as I have you playing with partitions this is something if feel you should know.**
+    **The following lab portion is probably not on the 301, but as I have you playing with partitions this is something I feel you should know.**

 SSH to the BIG-IP and log in as **root**. **cat** or **more** bigip.conf and look for you **test\_vs** virtual::